FullStackForger/hapilizer/README.md

 you can add any *OAuth 1.0* or *OAuth 2.0* provider by passing provider-specific information in the app *config* block.

-**[hapi][3]** is a simple to use configuration-centric framework with built-in support for input validation, caching, authentication, and other essential facilities for building web and services applications. **hapi** enables developers to focus on writing reusable application logic in a highly modular and prescriptive approach.

 ## API Endpoints